joachimdekker/master-thesis/docs/thesis/chapters/compiling-excel/examples/budget-income.typ

     [Extra Income], [2.500], [1.500], [=C4-B4],
     [TOTAL], [], [], [=SUM(D2:D4)]
   ),
   caption: [The formulae behind @sps:budget:income.
+The spreadsheet shows a clear direct relationship between the Projected and Actual column: the Difference column is produced by taking the difference of the Actual and Projected columns.
-It is clear that there is a relationship between the Projected and Actual column of this table. ],
+  // It is clear that there is a relationship between the Projected and Actual column of this table.
+],
   supplement: "Spreadsheet",
   placement: top,
 )<sps:budget:income:formulae>